Analysis | John Kelly defended Trump’s military comments before. Why not now?

-Kelly’s close ally and former deputy White House chief of staff Zach Fuentes on Monday offered a somewhat narrow denial, saying he didn’t hear Trump call veterans “losers” or “suckers” when he briefed Trump on the weather before a planned visit to a military cemetery in France.
+Zach Fuentes, Kelly’s close ally and former deputy White House chief of staff, offered a somewhat narrow denial on Monday, saying he didn’t hear Trump call veterans “losers” or “suckers” when he briefed Trump on the weather before a planned visit to a military cemetery in France.
 But it’s not clear that this is precisely the context in which Trump is alleged to have made the remarks.
-Fuentes also suggested the initial report from the Atlantic might have “conflated” events from another point in the trip — raising questions about what was said at those other junctures.
+Fuentes also suggested that the initial report from the Atlantic may have “conflated” events from another point in the trip — raising questions about what was said at those other junctures.

 Perhaps the one person who could shed light on most of the key aspects of the story, though, is Kelly.

 Some have interpreted Kelly’s lack of public comment as tacitly confirming the report, noting that he could very easily deny its substance.
-Sources close to him have instead said that he, as a former general, simply doesn’t want to get involved in partisan politics.
+Sources close to him have instead said that he, as a retired general, simply doesn’t want to get involved in partisan politics.

 “He wants to avoid taking a position that might be perceived as political,” Anthony C. Zinni, a retired four-star Marine Corps general and close Kelly ally, told the New York Times.
 “I also think he takes to heart the commitment to confidentiality in matters related to their interaction with the president.”